tpaccosi/Taste-Source-Analysis/README.md

 ## Taste-Source-Analysis

-This repository contains the automatically extracted gustatory data and a notebook to analyze the evolution of taste sources (food) over time.
+This repository contains the gustatory data automatically extracted with the model presented in `Paccosi T., & Tonelli, S. and a notebook to analyze the evolution of taste sources (food) over time.